 Since our lower jawbone is a more compact bone in the mandible, and it is a harder bone, tooth extractions are a little more difficult in that area.
 It may take a long time to remove it because it is in the very back area and at the corner point, which may require surgery.

 Depending on these operations, wisdom teeth extractions may take 30 – 45 minutes, sometimes up to 1 hour.
-In some cases, stitching can be necessary, but in general, the recovery period of the patient takes a little longer (stitching yuzunden mi recovery uzun suruyor anlamadim?).
+In some cases, stitching can be necessary, but in general, the recovery period of the patient takes a little longer.
 This occurs especially after the extraction of the wisdom tooth in the lower jaw.

 Through the drugs given, traumatic extraction techniques, a properly performed operation, and then a good care of the patient; recovery would happen within a week to ten days, with almost no complications.